Secure,

 • We see secure hardware as a powerful complement to MPC and other forms of programmable crypto.
 For instance, TEEs can help to protect MPC schemes against collusion attacks.

-In other cases, TEEs are provide a low-overhead alternative to unprotected computation when cryptographic schemes are simply too slow or expensive.
+In other cases, TEEs are provide a low-overhead alternative to unprotected computation when cryptographic schemes and distributed systems are simply too slow or expensive.
+For example, TEE+ORAM based private information retrieval schemes are already implemented in several production settings (e.g. Signal contact discovery), and TEE-based block building is being used in blockchains like Ethereum and Solana.

-• Open hardware is a complex topic.
+Open hardware is a complex topic.
 In the ideal case, everything required to verify and replicate designs is publicly available.
+In practice, many layers of legal agreements make it very hard for most projects to publicise meaningful details.

 Stay Updated